-Such investigations must be of a (1) medical, (2) geographical, (3) historical, or (4) scientific nature.
+Propose investigations of a (1) medical, (2) geographical, (3) historical, or (4) scientific nature.

 research the interest of, or for promoting, the physical and material welfare and prosperity of the human race (rather than its spiritual, intellectual, or aesthetic welfare);

-Ineligible for funding are: Instructors, postdoctoral fellows, residents, those with pending and/or "anticipated" promotions in their academic appointment status, and anyone who has received a Milton Fund Grant within the previous five years.
+Ineligible for funding are: instructors, postdoctoral fellows, residents, those with pending and/or "anticipated" promotions in their academic appointment status, and anyone who has received a Milton Fund Grant within the previous five years.

-The application and guidelines can be found at: http://hlcra.harvard.edu/finding-funding/internal-funding-opportunities/william-f-milton-fund-2014/
+The application and guidelines can be found at: http://hlcra.harvard.edu/finding-funding/internal-funding-opportunities/william-f-milton-fund/